-• Co-enrollment of Participants: The intent of co-enrollment is to meet the training and employment needs of program participants and provide as many participants as possible with comprehensive services that may not otherwise be available or allowable under an individual grant or funding source.
+Co-enrollment of Participants: The intent of co-enrollment is to meet the training and employment needs of program participants and provide as many participants as possible with comprehensive services that may not otherwise be available or allowable under an individual grant or funding source.
 In certain instances, participants of the ALAMAP Project may be co-enrolled in one or more additional federally funded projects to maximize the support provided for their program completion.
 However, sub-recipients must ensure that any services or funding provided to an ALAMAP participant is not duplicated by another program in which the participant is enrolled.

-More information on co-enrollment can be found in the Scaling Apprenticeship Through Sector-Based Strategies Key Policy Clarifications (Updated June 2020), which can be accessed at the WorkforceGPS website page for Foundational Scaling Apprenticeship Grant Resources: https://h1bsa.workforcegps.org/resources/2020/01/03/18/22/Foundational_Scaling Apprenticeship Grant Resources.
+More information on co-enrollment can be found in the Scaling Apprenticeship Through Sector-Based Strategies Key Policy Clarifications (Updated June 2020), which can be accessed at the WorkforceGPS website page for Foundational Scaling Apprenticeship Grant Resources: https://hlbsa.workforcegps.org/resources/2020/01/03/18/22/Foundational_Scaling Apprenticeship_Grant_Resources.

 - Social Security Number: Sub-recipients should, to the extent possible, obtain social security numbers on all students enrolled as participants of the ALAMAP Project.
 Social security numbers are used by DOL to match apprentices to wage records to track long- term success of grant-funded training/education.
 Appropriate security measures will be followed to ensure the security of personally identifiable information (PII).
-Please make every effort to encourage, but do not pressure, participants to provide an SSN. - USDOL/ETA Funding Disclosure: Any materials such as statements, press releases, request for proposals, bid solicitations, and any other materials describing the project or being funded in part or whole federal funds must include the following disclosure:
+Please make every effort to encourage, but do not pressure, participants to provide an SSN. - Federal Funding Accountability and Transparency Act (FFATA): ACCS is responsible for complying with all requirements of the federal award, including provisions of FFATA with specific provisions on: - Executive compensation - o 2 CFR Part 25 Financial Assistance Use of Universal Identifier - System for Award Management - o 2 CFR Part 170 Reporting Subaward and Executive Compensation Information. - Statutory requirements for whistleblower protections at 10 U.S.C.
+2409, 41 U.S.C.
+4712, and 10